Photo credit: CyrilLutz / Shutterstock.com

 While you can always visit a mechanic to get this service done, drivers can save a bunch of money by doing it themselves.
 Fuel injector cleaners are probably the easiest engine additive to use and drivers can do it even if they have no tools or a garage.
 These products allow you to simply apply a fuel injector additive to your fuel tank, cleaning out the inner workings of your engine’s fuel system and reducing the chance that you’ll need to perform costly maintenance work sometime down the road.

 Drivers looking for fuel injector cleaners are spoiled by a huge amount of options, but we’ve made a list of the best fuel injector cleaners on the market today to make your buying decision easier.
-These are among the most popular and highest rated fuel injector cleaners from around the internet, so you can buy these products knowing that they have been tested and approved by other consumers just like you.
+These are among the most popular and highest rated fuel injector cleaners, so you can buy these products knowing that they have been tested and approved by other consumers just like you.

 Table of contents

-- 4. Liqui Moly Jectron Fuel Injector Cleaner
+- 4. Liqui Moly Jectron Fuel Injection Cleaner

-- 7. STP Ultra 5-in-1 Fuel System Cleaner and Fuel Stabilizer
+- 7. STP Ultra 5-in-1 Fuel System Cleaner and Stabilizer

 - Everything You Need to Know About Fuel Injector Cleaners